 I discovered the Tradesman Coffee Shop and Lounge on social media just days before our trip to Boston, and I’m so glad I did.
 This spot is a coffee shop by day and a cocktail lounge by night, and it has a vintage vibe filled with antique furniture and trinkets.
 I guarantee I’d absolutely be here working all the time if I lived in Boston!

-Although the coffee is excellent, you really must visit the Tradesman for their boujee croissants.
+Although the coffee is excellent, you have to visit the Tradesman for their incredible croissants.
 They have rotating flavors, and when I was there, I was able to try a red velvet croissant filled with a creamy filling and topped with red velvet cake crumbs.
 It was amazing!

 7. Day Trip

-8. Boston Cream Pie at the Omni Parker Hotel
+8. Boston Cream Pie at the Omni Parker House Hotel

 I hope that trying a Boston Cream Pie is already on your list of the best things to do in Boston.
-However, if you want to upgrade your experience, order this iconic dessert at the place it was created—the Omni Parker Hotel
+However, if you want to upgrade your experience, order this iconic dessert at the place it was created—the Omni Parker House Hotel!

 9. Boston Public Garden